Spintronic virtual neural network by a voltage controlled ferromagnet for associative memory: Results

 In the present work, our aim is to focus on the VCMA effect for generating digital output from a ferromagnet.
 The spin-transfer torque effect \cite{slonczewski96,berger96} will also be applicable for this scheme.
 For example, as we change the sign of $K_{\rm u}$ to change the magnetization direction, one can manipulate the magnetization direction via spin-transfer torque effect by changing the sign (direction) of electric current.
 Spin-orbit torque switching \cite{miron11,liu12} will also be applicable.
 Contrary to the virtual oscillator network utilizing an STO, such systems do not require the application of continuous electric current because once the magnetization switches its direction, the state is maintained even after the electric current is turned off.
 Therefore, it will be of great interest to develop a virtual network utilizing the VCMA or spin-transfer (or spin-orbit) torque effects from viewpoint of reducing power consumption compared with the virtual oscillator network based on the STO \cite{tsunegi22}.
 We also note that the present scheme is not limited to spintronics devices.
 This is also true for a virtual oscillator network \cite{imai23}.
 The fact that only a single device can virtually construct a network will be an interesting option for practical use because, for example, it will reduce errors due to inhomogeneities between devices and/or make the system size small.

 In conclusion, we proposed a model for the associative memory operation using a ferromagnet manipulated by the VCMA effect.
 The present model is inspired by the virtual oscillator network proposed recently \cite{tsunegi22}, which had solved several issues in the conventional oscillator networks.
 The present model has several advantages, compared with the virtual oscillator network.
 For example, using the VCMA effect will significantly reduce the power consumption due to the absence of the Joule heating, contrary to the system using STO, driven by electric current, in the virtual oscillator networks.
 The fact that only the outputs after the magnetization relaxation are used for the operation is another advantage, while the virtual oscillator network using the STO requires storing long-time data for the oscillation as outputs.
-The present algorithm will be applicable not only to VCMA devices but also to other spintronics devices, such as nonvolatile memories manipulated by spin-transfer (or spin-orbit) torque.
+The operation does not require external magnetic field in principle, which is preferable for practical applications.
 The applicability of the present model to the associative memory operation was confirmed by demonstrating the recognition task of alphabet patterns.
 The dependence of the accuracy in the associative memory operation on the noise in the pattern to be recognized was also evaluated.
+It was also pointed out that the present algorithm is applicable not only to VCMA devices but also to other spintronics devices, such as nonvolatile memories manipulated by spin-transfer (or spin-orbit) torque.
+Moreover, the algorithm will also be applicable to other devices.
+Therefore, this work bridges spintronics and computing science and greatly advances the applicability of spintronics technologies to neuromorphic computing.